QW1CKS/betanet-linter/README.md

 Degraded mode lowers confidence and normally does not trigger failure; set `BETANET_FAIL_ON_DEGRADED=1` (or `--fail-on-degraded`) to enforce failure.

+All external tool invocations (strings, nm, objdump, ldd, file, sha256sum) pass through a unified `safeExec` wrapper with a configurable timeout to prevent hangs (ISSUE-034).
+Missing or timed-out tools contribute to degradation reasons.

 ## Development

 ### Building from Source